1. How does site value affect land tax?

 - 60 days if the site value is based on a Commissioner’s valuation.

-In both cases, the objection timeline starts from the date the reassessment is served on you.
+In both cases, the objection timeline starts from the date of the notice of reassessment.

-We discover an additional property owned by Julie, Blackacre, and issue a reassessment on 1 June 2019 for Greenacre and Blackacre.
+We discover an additional property, Blackacre, is owned by Julie and issue a reassessment on 1 June 2020 for Greenacre and Blackacre.

-If Julie wants to object to the site value for Blackacre, she must lodge an objection within two months.
-However, Julie cannot object to the site value for Greenacre as the two-month objection period ended at the beginning of May 2019.
+If Julie wants to object to the site value for Blackacre, she must lodge an objection within two months from the date she receives the notice of reassessment.
+However, Julie cannot object to the site value for Greenacre as the two-month objection period ended at the beginning of May 2020.